 - Overall Outcomes After LISS Plate

 - Statement of Consent

 In this case, a displaced intra-articular distal femoral fracture was seen.
-An open reduction and internal fixation was used with an anteriolateral approach to visualize the joint surface and obtain anatomic reduction of the articular surface.
-Then a lateral lock plate was placed percutaneously to bridge the area of comminution while restoring leg length, alignment, and rotation.
+An open reduction and internal fixation was used with an anterolateral approach to visualize the joint surface and obtain anatomic reduction of the articular surface.
+Then, a lateral lock plate was placed percutaneously to bridge the area of comminution while restoring leg length, alignment, and rotation.